Kushal19903/End-to-End-ML-project-with-ML-Flow/README.md

 	sudo usermod -aG docker ubuntu

 	newgrp docker

+-- success - docker --version

 # 6. Configure EC2 as self-hosted runner:
     setting>actions>runner>new self hosted runner> choose os> then run command one by one

+--github in new tab ---settings ----run all command ---connecting github with (aws) --when we push to github for updates it will automatically deploy for automated code by self host runner----> configure command give ----enter ----"self-host"---enter--github connected yo aws success

 # 7. Setup github secrets: